Seven Tricks to Clean Silver at Home

 You can use a simple saltwater solution can to clean smaller items like chains and other jewelry.

-- Combine the salt with one cup boiling water and allow your silver items to soak overnight.
+- Firstly, combine the salt with one cup of boiling water and allow your silver items to soak overnight

-- In the morning, discard the liquid and polish the metal with a dry cloth.
+- Secondly, in the morning, discard the liquid and polish the metal with a dry cloth

-- Slowly pour the baking soda into the vinegar (it will start to fizz).
+- Firstly, slowly pour the baking soda into the vinegar (it will start to fizz)

-- Finish by polishing it with a clean, dry cloth.
+- Finally, finish by polishing it with a clean, dry cloth.
 Repeat the process if necessary.

 This is one of the many alternative uses for toothpaste.
 It makes a great polish for silver and other metal objects.